verrazzano/docs/content/en/docs/guides/app-deployment/application-deployment-guide.md

 </div>
 {{< /clipboard >}}

-   **Note**: This step is not required if other application configurations for this component will be applied in the future.
+   **NOTE**: This step is not required if other application configurations for this component will be applied in the future.

 1. (Optional) Delete the namespace.
 {{< clipboard >}}